zilliztech/zdoc/docs/tutorials/faqs/faqs-resource-planning.md

 ## FAQs

-This topic lists the possible issues that you may encounter while planning your resources on Zilliz Cloud and the corresponding solution.

 ### What is a Compute Unit (CU)?{#what-is-a-compute-unit-cu}

 A compute unit (CU) is a group of hardware resources for serving your indexes and search requests.
 You can simply consider a CU as a fully-managed physical node for deploying search service.

-For more details, see [Choose the Right CU Type and Size](https://docs.zilliz.com/docs/choose-the-right-cu-type-and-size).
+For more details, see [Select the Right CU](./cu-types-explained-1).

 ### How can I avoid expenses on unused clusters?{#how-can-i-avoid-expenses-on-unused-clusters}